cardillan/mindcode/ROADMAP.markdown

   * Possible support to modify the underlying array through the loop control variable, or specific syntax (`yield exp`)

 * Assign hints to AST Context nodes to be used by LoginInstructionGenerator in multi-pass compilation.

-## Planned

-Things being pondered on from time to time.

 ### Language syntax